 This Australian native tree is indigenous to eastern Australia.
 It has distinctive, very dark brown to black coloured bark which is deeply furrowed and does not shed.
-The dramatic bark provides great contrast to the foliage which is blueish-grey-green in colour.
+The dramatic bark provides contrast to the foliage which is blue-grey-green mix in colour.
 From winter to early spring, pink to red flowers are borne in clusters of seven.
 This tree creates a great habitat for native fauna and is a valuable source for honey production.

 |Common Name||Red Flowering Ironbark|